Futurecodemaster/Anime_EDA_APP/README.md

 ## Tools Used
-For this project, I have employed several tools:
+For this project, I have used the following tools:
 - **Streamlit**: To create the user interface of the web application.
 - **Pandas**: For data manipulation and cleaning.
 - **Matplotlib & Seaborn**: To generate static visualizations.